pennyl67/openminted-guidelines/README.md

 * for each resource type, an overview of the OMTD-SHARE metadata schema \(minimal level\) with definitions, explanations, recommended usage and mappings to other popular  metadata schemas
 * further instructions per type of contributors or resource type/subtype where required.

+[^1]: The OpenMinTeD platform is currently under development and more features and functionalities are constantly added.